 Looking for other options for accommodations?
 Read my lodging posts.

 Making Airbnb part of your family travel experience

-In our travels, we’ve always enjoyed using Airbnb.
+In our travels as a digital nomad family, we've always enjoyed using Airbnb.
 We were early adopters of Airbnb, and stayed in our very first one in 2009.
-What we’ve loved about Airbnb is that it gives us an opportunity to stay in some very unique places.
-We’ve stayed in a tiny house, a deluxe camper, and even a converted garage.
+What we've loved about Airbnb is that it gives us an opportunity to stay in some very unique places.
+We've stayed in a tiny house, a deluxe camper, and even a converted garage.
 Airbnb family travel has allowed us to stay in some very cute neighborhoods and experience life like a local, rather than a tourist.